Flying in the North West

 ATZ infringements

-Whilst ATZ infringements have always been reportable as an occurrence (a breach of Rule 11 of The Rules of the Air Regulations 2015), in recent years the national focus on Airspace Infringements prevention and improved reporting have identified a number of common factors which have led to such infringements.
+Whilst ATZ infringements have always been reportable as an occurrence (a breach of Rule 11 of The Rules of the Air Regulations 2015), the national focus on airspace infringement prevention and improved reporting have identified a number of common factors which have led to such infringements.

-In 2021 there were 95 reported infringements of ATZs in the UK.
-From January to 31 October 2022 there were 84.
-This type of airspace infringement is a particular risk to the operation at Manchester (Barton) Aerodrome.
+In 2024 there were 95 reported infringements of ATZs in the UK.
+This type of airspace infringement is a particular risk to the operation at Manchester Barton Aerodrome.
 This article is intended to give helpful guidance and useful tips to assist pilots in preventing an ATZ infringement at the Aerodrome and may also be relevant at other ATZs elsewhere.

 The Barton ATZ

-The Barton ATZ has a 2nm radius and extends to 2,000 feet above aerodrome level.
-It sits underneath the Manchester Control Area (CTA with vertical limits of 2,000 feet – 3,500 feet Manchester QNH) and against the Manchester CTR (Surface to 3,500 feet Manchester QNH) as depicted below; it is a non-standard ATZ as it excludes the portion of the circle that would lie within the Manchester CTR.
+The Barton ATZ has a 2NM radius and extends to 2,000 feet above aerodrome level.
+It sits underneath the Manchester Control Area (CTA) with vertical limits of 2,000 feet – 3,500 feet AMSL (based on the Manchester QNH) and against the Manchester CTR which itself extends from the Surface to 3,500 feet AMSL (based on the Manchester QNH) as depicted below.
+The ATZ it is a non-standard ATZ as it excludes the portion of the circle that would lie within the Manchester CTR.
 The ATZ is active during the published hours of the Aerodrome Flight Information Service as per the entry in the UK AIP at EGCB AD 2.17.
-The ATZ is established to give protection to aircraft at the critical stages of flight when departing, arriving, and flying in the vicinity of the aerodrome and it can be a busy area of airspace.
-Barton is an aerodrome used by many aircraft which vary greatly in performance levels; compliance with Rule 11 of the Rules of the Air Regulations 2015 is essential to ensure that the ATZ’s protection is an effective mitigation against a mid-air collision.

-The ATZ lies primarily within Class G airspace, however the top of the ATZ lies above the base of the Class D Manchester CTA (aerodrome elevation is 73 feet amsl).
-This also means that it is impossible to transit at the top height (2,000 feet agl) or above the Barton ATZ without clearance from Manchester ATC.
+The ATZ lies primarily within Class G airspace; however, the top of the ATZ lies above the base of the Class D Manchester CTA (Manchester Barton aerodrome elevation being 73 feet AMSL).
+This also means that it is impossible to transit at the top height (2,000 feet AGL) or above the Barton ATZ without clearance from Manchester ATC.
 Aircraft arriving to and flying visual circuits at Barton will do so on the Barton QFE; departing aircraft will be issued the Manchester QNH.

 Extract from: Sheet 5 Central England and Wales Edition 14 (2021)

-Since 2021, there were 12 reported infringements of the Barton ATZ.
-Most of these infringements involved aircraft that were inbound to land with a small number by aircraft not landing but flying within the vicinity.
+Each year, most of the infringements involved aircraft that were inbound to land with a small number by aircraft not landing but flying within the vicinity.

-Manchester (Barton) Aerodrome is a member of the Northwest Local Airspace Infringement Team (LAIT).
-Significant local awareness and education material has been made and a large reduction in the number of infringements involving locally based aircraft has been evident, as illustrated below.
-This additional information aims to further extend this awareness and educate pilots around the country who may be visiting the aerodrome or passing the vicinity.
+Manchester Barton Aerodrome is a member of the Northwest Local Airspace Infringement Team (LAIT).
+Significant local awareness and education material has resulted in a large reduction in the number of infringements involving locally based aircraft.
+This information aims to further extend this awareness and educate pilots around the country who may be visiting the aerodrome or passing the vicinity.

 Common causal factors